-4 arrested in France for foiled terror plot, official says
+Foiled France terror plot appears ISIS-inspired, source says

 Story highlights

+- Suspects were making explosive used in Paris, Brussels attacks, source tells CNN

-- Partially assembled improvised explosive device also found, minister says
+- A partially assembled improvised explosive device found, interior minister says

-(CNN)A 16-year-old-girl and three men were arrested Friday in cities across France in a foiled terror attack, according to a statement by the interior minister.
+(CNN)Suspects arrested Friday in a foiled terror plot in France had just started making the same powerful explosive used in the ISIS-directed Paris and Brussels attacks, and they appear to have been inspired by the terror group, a source close to the investigation tells CNN.

+French police "thwarted an imminent attack on French soil" when they arrested four people, including a 16-year-old girl and three men, in cities across France, the interior minister said in a statement.

-A partially assembled improvised explosive device was also found as part of the investigation, the statement from Bruno Le Roux said.
+A partially assembled improvised explosive device was also found as part of the investigation, according to the statement by Bruno Le Roux.
+The plotters had just begun making TATP, the same high explosive used in Paris and Brussels, when they were arrested, the source tells CNN.

+At least one of the suspects had pledged allegiance to ISIS in the past, the source said.

 Le Roux praised the work of investigators that led to the arrests, "among them three directly suspected of preparing a violent attack against our territory."